 This legal protection has certain limits: All behaviour must fall within the confines of the law.
 Human rights must be respected, so, it is illegal for people to discriminate against women and homosexuals, even if they do so because of their Islamic beliefs.
 This is because in the West, religions and people are treated fairly and morally.
 You can't suspend human rights just because one group wants to discriminate against another.
 It is this emphasis on human rights and equality that causes most conflicts between Muslims and Western society (I give examples later).

-Islamic education in the West today is woefully inadequate.
-A "parallel" schooling system is one in which Muslim schools educate Muslim children in all the same subjects as public schools, but, in a Muslim environment and with extra Islam-specific lessons.
-Tariq Ramadan, a Muslim and religious studies academic, argues against these in Western Muslims and the Future of Islam11.
-His criticisms of parallel schooling include arguments that (a) parallel Muslim schools take in only a very small percentage of Muslim children partially due to their expense and their limited offer of scholarships, and that most Muslim communities do not have the resources or finances to fund Muslim schools, (b) that their raison d'être is flawed, offering not only education but a 'parallel reality' and a sectarian existence outside of the communities of the host culture, and (c) that in reality many of the teaching staff are not qualified or experienced in either secular or Qur´anic disciplines.
-Ramadan goes to lengths to explain how separating Muslim children from the general population causes fear and discomfort with regards to how their Muslim identity sits with society at large: "The result is that "artificially Islamic" closed spaces are created in the West that are almost completely cut off from the surrounding society"12.
+Education at Islamic schools in the West today is woefully inadequate.
+Tariq Ramadan, a Muslim and religious studies academic, argues against these in Western Muslims and the Future of Islam14.
+His criticisms of parallel schooling include arguments that they are often needlessly (a) expensive and exclusive, (b) that their raison d'être is flawed, offering not only education but a 'parallel reality' and a sectarian existence outside of the communities of the host culture, and (c) that in reality many of the teaching staff are not qualified or experienced in either secular or Qur´anic disciplines.
+Ramadan goes to lengths to explain how separating Muslim children from the general population causes fear and discomfort with regards to how their Muslim identity sits with society at large: "The result is that "artificially Islamic" closed spaces are created in the West that are almost completely cut off from the surrounding society"15.
 At the very least, secular teachers need to be brought in to teach non-Islamic subjects in an impartial manner.

 Many Western Muslims are shaven, and wear Western clothes.
 Just like with Christians in the modern countries, the disassociation between Western Muslims and their religion is greater amongst the more educated.
-All of this sounds like the "believing but not belonging" that afflicts established Western religions such as Christianity [Grace Davie (1997)] and Judaism17.
+All of this sounds like the "believing but not belonging" that afflicts established Western religions such as Christianity [Grace Davie (1997)23] and Judaism24.

 See: "Growing Fundamentalism in Islam: How Moderates are Subjugated by Muslim Hardliners" by Vexen Crabtree (2013) for more on how moderate Muslims and their communities are under pressure from hardliners.

-In "When Islam and Democracy Meet" by Jocelyne Cesari (2004), Cesari devotes a few chapters to tracing the ties between Western Muslims and the Islamic institutions of the Near East.
-National outreach-churches from the Muslim world have much influence both directly and indirectly, so that they affect the lives of even the (partially-)secular Muslims of Europe19.
+In "When Islam and Democracy Meet" by Jocelyne Cesari (2004)27, Cesari devotes a few chapters to tracing the ties between Western Muslims and the Islamic institutions of the Near East.
+National outreach-churches from the Muslim world have much influence both directly and indirectly, so that they affect the lives of even the (partially-)secular Muslims of Europe28.
 Many such organisations are unpleasant and teach fundamentalist and ultra-conservative doctrine.
-It is difficult to learn Qur'anic Arabic in Western countries due to the lack of established institutions, and, so all teachers who command authority and respect are foreign-trained.
-Only the most enthusiastic Islamists tend to emerge as knowledgeable Islamic preachers and community leaders20, and, these people must go abroad for the best training in Islamic scripture, or, attend some of the Mosques and projects that are funded by outreach churches from Saudi Arabia and other places.
-The situation is unstable with integrating and secularizing forces on the one hand, and the influence of powerful and Islamic institutions in the East, on the other hand.
-Manuel Valls MP warns that the lack of state funding for Muslim institutions in France leads to increased susceptibility to influence from rich and zealous churches from countries such as Saudi Arabia21.
-Tariq Ramadan, a more comprehensive scholar of Islamic thought, writes a similar account22.
+It is difficult to learn Qur'anic Arabic in Western countries due to the lack of established institutions so all teachers who command authority and respect are foreign-trained.
+Western moderates are almost completely "unable to command much support in the Muslim Middle East"29 and only the most enthusiastic Islamists tend to emerge as knowledgeable Islamic preachers and community leaders in the West30.
+These people must go abroad for the best training in Islamic scripture, or, attend some of the Mosques and projects that are funded by outreach churches from Saudi Arabia and other places.
+The result is that the best-trained are also those who suffer from the longest and most intense exposure to extremist ideas.
+The situation is unstable with integrating and secularizing forces on the one hand, and the influence of powerful and Islamic institutions in the East, on the other.
+Manuel Valls MP warns that the lack of state funding for Muslim institutions in France leads to increased susceptibility to influence from rich and zealous churches from countries such as Saudi Arabia31.
+Tariq Ramadan, a more comprehensive scholar of Islamic thought, writes a similar account32.
 Both authors conclude that it is the lack of a Western center of Islam that makes it necessary for Muslims to study abroad, and Ramadan asserts strongly that an independent Western Islam must emerge in order to solve problems associated with radicalization.

 Islamic Law institutionalizes many forms of prejudice, bias, inequality and intolerance that are not acceptable in the West.
 Equality of gender is not recognized as there are many curbs on female behaviour that are not warranted in a free world, and which cause intense social pressure and even violence when they are violated.
 This results in a constant atmosphere of oppression, which, if women are brought up in, they will perceive as a norm, when in fact it is not, and should not, be.
 Islamic Law stipulates many punishments and consequences of deconversion from Islam (apostasy) and outright outlaws non-Islamic proselytisation, which goes against all ideas of freedom of religion, and freedom of conscience.
 Marriages, property ownership and many other social relations are annulled upon deconversion from Islam.
 Also, the penalties for heretical beliefs are just as severe, and the pronouncements of Islamic authorities against so-called heretics causes suppression in the same way that similar Christian pronouncements did during the Dark Ages.
 In the West, thought crime is not a crime, and there can be no legal punishments based on belief.
 Where such discrimination is apparent, it falls foul of human rights law.
 People can voluntarily follow religious codes, but discrimination based on gender and religious beliefs is illegal.
 A third area of protection is sexuality.
 Human Beings are largely not free to choose their sexuality, and discrimination based on it is illegal.
 Muslim communities are particularly prone to violent homophobia, and Governments must ensure that the law is applied even in Islamic communities.
 Aside from areas of Islamic Law, there are many practices tied with Islamic cultures that are not acceptable in the West; this includes female genital mutilation (FGM, or female 'circumcision'), denying children education, and, frequently, inhumane slaughtering of animals according to strict Islamic law is deemed needlessly cruel.
 The Christian holy book also contains many of these exact same prejudices, but, in practice these are not applied in the West for the same reasons that Muslims cannot apply all elements of Sharia: It goes against the Human Rights and fundamental freedoms that are granted to all people living in the free world.